Belle-Anse: Economy of Belle-Anse

 Belle-Anse is one of the poorest cities in Haiti, and many people survive by fishing.
 The town sells fish to other nearby towns and Port-au-Prince.
-During the 60's and 70, there was a group of middlemen who did very well by buying coffee from the local peasants and selling it to exporters in Jacmel and Port-au-Prince.
+During the 60s and 70s, there was a group of middlemen who did very well by buying coffee from the local peasants and selling it to exporters in Jacmel and Port-au-Prince.

 Health Care

 There is not a hospital in Belle-Anse.
 A clinic provides basic medical care.
 It is staffed by only one nurse most of the time.
 People rely on the St. Michel Hospital in Jacmel for acute medical care.
 In some circumstances, it is the local houngan who provides medical care by using his knowledge of natural medicine.